-Like St. Monica, have you learned both patience and trust in God's goodness and Providence, even in the challenges of your life?
+- Like St. Monica, have you learned patience and trust in God's goodness and Providence, even with the struggles that you experience in your life?

 This powerful yearning for God was the power that directed St. Rita through life.
 She was always listening to God and responding to Him.
-By this, she was encouraged to risk the next step in her life, whether it was in her youth, her marriage, her widowhood or later in her religious life.
+By this, she was encouraged to risk the next step in her life, whether in her youth, marriage, widowhood, or later in her religious life.
 Saint Rita spent time in solitude and, by God's presence and listening to Him in the silence of her heart, was healed.

 How is God calling you?
 How do you find yourself listening and wanting to respond?

-This inner attitude of standing responsively before God, to do His will, was apparent throughout St. Rita’s life.
+This inner attitude of standing responsively before God to do His will was apparent throughout St. Rita’s life.
 For her, all roads led to God and through God.
 She sought God on her road to the Scoglio and felt close in prayer.
-She found God on the winding road to the Augustinian hermits whom she asked advice.
-She discovered God in the path from her home in Roccoporena to the Augustinian nuns in Cascia.
-She recognized God in the many people that she walked alongside of during her life, who needed her help.
+She found God on the winding road to the Augustinian hermits whom she asked for advice.
+She discovered God on the path from her home in Roccoporena to the Augustinian nuns in Cascia.
+She recognized God in the many people that she walked alongside during her life who needed her help.

 Is God calling you to consecrated life as a religious?